-Q - Now that we have changed Property Management Companies, who should we contact if we need to clarify or address a situation about the HOA?
+Q - Who should we contact if we need to clarify or address a situation about the HOA?

 Q- What is the difference between the Property Manager and the Board of Directors?

 A- The Property Manager manages the association; the Board governs the association.

-Q- Now that Sentry is our Management Company will our dates for assessments or the amount due change?
+Q- Will our dates for assessments or the amount due change?